streamingfast/substreams/docs/new/common/authentication.md

 ### Verify the Authentication Works

-To verify that everything works correctly, you run a pre-built Substreams.
-In this following example, you run the [ERC20 Balance Changes Substreams](https://substreams.dev/streamingfast/erc20-balance-changes/) against Ethereum Mainnet (`mainnet.eth.streamingfast.io:443`) endpoint of StreamingFast.
+To verify that everything works correctly, you can run a pre-built Substreams.
+In the following example, you run the [ERC20 Balance Changes Substreams](https://substreams.dev/streamingfast/erc20-balance-changes/) against the Ethereum Mainnet endpoint (`mainnet.eth.streamingfast.io:443`) of StreamingFast.

 ```bash
 substreams gui \